course-dprep/yelp-restaurant-closures/README.md

 - Alternatively, download it directly from Google Drive.

+  5. **topic modelling**

+The goal of this stage is to identify the most relevant topics discussed in the reviews.
+These topics will later be analyzed, together with sentiment, to assess whether they have an impact on restaurant closures.

+On python:

+- We converted reviews into embeddings and clustered them into 18 topics.
+- We assigned each review to a main topic, based on the highest probability of that topic occurring in the review.
+- We exported the file in csv for further analysis

+On r: we identified the most useful topics and marked them in a specific column named "utility" for downstream analysis.

+Next steps for topic modelling:

+- Word Frequency & Dictionary Creation: Count the most frequent words in the reviews to build a dictionary of themes from the useful clusters and frequent words.
+– Expanding the Dictionary with keyATM: Use keyATM to identify synonyms or related phrases we might have missed.

 ## About

 This repository was made by Geert Huissen, Alice Ruggiero, Mathijs Quarles van Ufford, Nigel de Jong, and Maria Orgaz Jimenez as part of the Master's course [Data Preparation & Programming Skills](https://dprep.hannesdatta.com/) at the [Department of Marketing](https://www.tilburguniversity.edu/about/schools/economics-and-management/organization/departments/marketing), [Tilburg University](https://www.tilburguniversity.edu/), the Netherlands.